h10y/book/book-source/README.md

         - File server & dynamic apps example
         - Containerized ShinyProxy
   - Hybrid setups
-    - Embedding onto your website (Iframes)
-    - iframe + Shinyapps ...
+    - Embedding onto your website (Iframes): Shinyapps does not provide HTTPS for custom domains, but uses HTTPS for their own subdomains --> how to serve; or Heroku you can set up costom domain but not a path redirect; or embed in a blog (WP or Ghost), explain iframe and maybe CSS based spinner
   - Considerations for Production
     - Security
       - security groups